pdpy-github/pdpy.github.io/docs/0.0.2/_sources/spectrum/index.rst.txt

    TimeSeries.psd
    TimeSeries.asd

-In this example we expand upon plotting a :class:`~pydischarge.timeseries.TimeSeries`, by calculating the amplitude-spectral density of the gravitational-wave strain data from LHO:
+In this example we expand upon plotting a :class:`~pydischarge.timeseries.TimeSeries`, by calculating the amplitude-spectral density of the partial discharge strain data from LHO:

 .. plot::
    :context: reset